Last Updated: May 10, 2026

 US Patents and Regulatory Information for NAROPIN

-NAROPIN is protected by two US patents.
+NAROPIN is protected by one US patents.

 Applicant Tradename Generic Name Dosage NDA Approval Date TE Type RLD RS Patent No. Patent Expiration Product Substance Delist Req.
 Exclusivity Expiration